How fintech startup Amount manages data security across cloud collaboration platforms with Nightfall: Watch the story now.

-DLP helps organizations stay compliant while protecting data in the cloud
+DLP helps organizations stay compliant and protected

 Data is among a company’s key assets.
 Business leaders have to juggle several priorities when it comes to managing and protecting their company’s data, all while staying in compliance.
 The challenges they face are getting bigger and more complex.
 Consider the following statistics about data and data loss: